TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Icon/Index.rst

    });

-.. index:: Icon Api; Available Icons
+.. index:: Icon Api; Available icons
 .. _available-icons:

-Available Icons
+Available icons
 ===============

 The TYPO3 Core comes with a number of icons that may be used in your extensions.

 To search for available icons, you can use one of these possibilities:

 Install styleguide extension
 ----------------------------